doudar/SmartSpin2k/README.md

 |1      |Cheap Spin Bike Check Ebay| https://amzn.to/33mPmKj |

 So for $700-$1000 you can build a fully functional smart bike!
-If you already have a Peleton bike collecting dust in the corner, this will work on that too!
+If you already have a Peloton bike collecting dust in the corner, this will work on that too!

 ### Full Documentation Soon